 While past data is most certainly an input, a 13-week cash flow is a forward-looking forecast.
 This forecast provides the management team with a granular level view of behaviors that impact the flow of cash coming in and out of a business.
 As a result, they can make better decisions.

-Overall, the goal of a 13-week cash flow projection is to ensure that a business has the ability to grow in the future – by optimizing liquidity on an ongoing basis now.
+Overall, the goal of a 13-week cash flow projection is to ensure that a business can grow in the future – by optimizing liquidity on an ongoing basis now.

 Related Content: Should I outsource my CFO?